 What to do Right After an Accident

 If you and your pet are ever in an accident and your pet is injured, there are a few things you should remember to do right after the accident.
 Just like any other type of auto accident, you should always remember to gather information from the other driver, such as driver’s license numbers and insurance policies.
 Take pictures of the accident scene if possible, and if your pet’s injury is visible, take a photo of that as well.
 Documenting these valuable details and gathering insurance information is important when you want to try and file an insurance claim for compensation or reimbursement of your pet’s medical costs.

 Were you and your pet recently in an auto accident?
 Was your pet injured?
 If so, the team at Solution Now Law Firm can help you get the compensation you need to help cover your pet’s medical costs.
-When you contact our office, our experienced Campbell car accident attorneys will help get your documents in order and file a claim on your behalf.
+When you contact our office, our experienced San Jose car accident attorneys will help get your documents in order and file a claim on your behalf.
 Call us today at 408-256-2871 for a consultation.